AinTEAsports/TerminalPrank/README.md

 2- Remove the prank

-To remove it, you need to wait type in the terminal :
+To remove it, you need to wait for the rickroll to stop and type in the terminal :
 ```bash
 rm -f $videoFilelocation
 ```